tannerpace/react-native-icon-resizer/readme.md

 3. **Select your image**

    Upon running the script, you will be prompted to select an image from your system.
-Please navigate to your desired image and select it.
+Navigate to your desired image and select it.

 4. **Select your React-Native project folder**